brunograna/HoneyMYSQL/README.md

   $this->setDatabase("DatabaseName");
 }
 ```
-After that the HoneyMYSQL LIB is configured.
+After that the HoneyMYSQL library is configured.

 ## Insert Data Example